 “Starting April 21, we will be expanding our use of mobile-friendliness as a ranking signal.
 This change will affect mobile searches in all languages worldwide and will have a significant impact in our search results.“ Google has stated.

-Regardless of Google’s online law enforcement, it’s already critical that your hotel is mobile-optimized.
+Regardless of Google’s warning and online law enforcement, it’s already critical that your hotel is mobile-optimized.
 Direct bookings are already challenging to obtain and competition is fierce if your hotel website is a nightmare for mobile users to navigate, then they’ll quickly give up and move on to the next.

 Google has been known to make frequent changes to its search algorithm, and it can be challenging to keep up, not to mention unclear how necessary it is to keep up.
 Make no mistake, this change in algorithm is serious, and will directly affect your bottom line very negatively if your site isn’t optimized, or very positively if it is.